tj/connect-redis/lib/redis/README.md

 redis - a node redis client
 ===========================

 This is a Redis client for node.
 It is designed for node 0.2.2+ and redis 2.0.1+.
-It probably won't work on earlier versions of either.
+It might not work on earlier versions of either, although it probably will.

-Most Redis commands are implemented, including MULTI and PUBLISH/SUBSCRIBE.
+This client supports MULTI and PUBLISH/SUBSCRIBE.

+Install with:

+    npm install redis

 ## Why?

-`node_redis` works in the latest versions of node, is published in `npm`, and is very fast.
+`node_redis` works in the latest versions of node, is published in `npm`, and is very fast, particularly for small responses.

 The most popular Redis client, `redis-node-client` by fictorial, is very mature and well tested.
 If you are running an older version of node or value the maturity and stability of `redis-node-client`, I encourage you to use that one instead.

 `node_redis` is designed with performance in mind.
-The included `bench.js` runs similar tests to `redis-benchmark`, included with the Redis distribution, and `bench.js` is faster than `redis-benchmarks` for some patterns and slower for others.  `node_redis` is roughly 6X faster at these benchmarks than `redis-node-client`.
+The included `bench.js` runs similar tests to `redis-benchmark`, included with the Redis distribution, and `bench.js` is as fast as `redis-benchmark` for some patterns and slower for others.  `node_redis` has many lovingly hand-crafted optimizations for speed.

 ## Usage